-Inflammatory bowel disease (IBD) is an umbrella term describing chronic inflammation of the gastrointestinal (GI) tract caused by one of 2 disorders: ulcerative colitis (UC) and Crohn's disease.
-Canada has the highest prevalence and incidence of IBD compared to other countries in the world with estimates of about 0.8%, amounting to about 322,600 people living with the disease as of 2023.
-The Canadian prevalence is forecasted to increase to 493 and 436 per 100,000 by 2030, with an average annual percentage change (AAPC) of 2.75% and 2.87% for CD and UC, respectively.
+Inflammatory bowel disease (IBD) is an umbrella term that describes chronic inflammation of the GI tract caused by 1 of 2 disorders: ulcerative colitis (UC) and CD.
+Canada has the highest prevalence and incidence of IBD compared to other countries in the world with estimates of about 0.8% of the population, amounting to about 322,600 people living with the disease as of 2023.
+The Canadian prevalence is forecasted to increase to 493 and 436 per 100,000 by 2030, with an average annual percentage change of 2.75% and 2.87% for CD and UC, respectively.

-Crohn's disease (CD) is caused by inflammation of the gastrointestinal (GI) tract from mouth to rectum, mainly seen around the ileum (i.e., small intestine), colon (i.e., beginning of the large intestine), and rectum.
-Crohn's disease is most common in adolescents and adults between the ages of 20 to 30 years.
+CD is caused by inflammation of the GI tract from mouth to rectum, mainly seen around the ileum (i.e., small intestine), colon (i.e., beginning of the large intestine), and rectum.
+CD is most common in adolescents and adults between the ages of 20 and 30 years.
 The prevalence estimate of CD in Canada in 2018 was 368 per 100,000 population, translating to about 135,000 people living with CD.
 Common symptoms include abdominal pain, rectal bleeding, fatigue, vomiting, diarrhea, perianal disease, weight loss, and bloating.
 Patients may experience chronic or intermittent symptoms, and disease activity and severity can vary widely over time.
 While some patients experience continuous and progressive active disease, others (about 20% of patients) may experience prolonged remission after initial presentation.

-Crohn's disease is diagnosed based on symptoms and clinical tests such as endoscopic evaluations (endoscopy, biopsy), stool sampling, histological, radiological, and/or biochemical investigations at initial diagnosis.
-Available treatment options depend on the location, extent, phenotype, and severity.
+CD is diagnosed based on symptoms and clinical tests such as endoscopic evaluations (e.g., endoscopy, biopsy), stool sampling, and histological, radiological, and/or biochemical investigations at initial diagnosis.
+The available treatment options depend on the location, extent, phenotype, and severity of the disease.
 Treatment options for both diseases are similar.
-In CD, aminosalicylates, immunosuppressants (e.g., azathioprine, cyclosporine, methotrexate, and 6-mercaptopurine), corticosteroids (e.g., prednisone), TNF α antagonists (e.g., infliximab and adalimumab), IL inhibitors, and integrin inhibitors (e.g., vedolizumab) are current options.
-Current treatments are unable to meet all current needs of patients in terms of short or long-term treatment.
+In CD, aminosalicylates, immunosuppressants (e.g., azathioprine, cyclosporine, methotrexate, and 6-mercaptopurine), corticosteroids (e.g., prednisone), tumour necrosis factor (TNF) alpha antagonists (e.g., infliximab and adalimumab), interleukin (IL) inhibitors, and integrin inhibitors (e.g., vedolizumab) are current options.
+Current treatments are unable to meet all current needs of patients in terms of short-term or long-term treatment.

-Infliximab SC was reviewed by HC and received a notice of compliance (NOC) on February 15, 2024, for the following indication.
-As maintenance treatment of adults with moderately to severely active Crohn's disease who have had an inadequate response or were intolerant to conventional therapy.
-Remsima SC should only be used as maintenance therapy after the completion of an induction period with intravenous infliximab.
-Infliximab (REMSIMATM SC) is a subcutaneous formulation of infliximab, available in a pre-filled syringe with automatic needle guard, and pre-filled pen formats, containing 120 mg of active substance.
-It is recommended that infliximab SC be initiated as maintenance therapy 4 weeks after the last administration of 3 intravenous infusions of infliximab 5 mg/kg given at weeks 0, 2 and 6.
+Infliximab SC was reviewed by Health Canada and received a Notice of Compliance (NOC) on February 15, 2024, as maintenance treatment of adults with moderately to severely active CD who have had an inadequate response or were intolerant to conventional therapy.
+Remsima SC should only be used as maintenance therapy after the completion of an induction period with IV infliximab.

+Infliximab (Remsima SC) is an SC formulation of infliximab, available in a prefilled syringe with an automatic needle guard, and prefilled pen formats, containing 120 mg of active substance.
+It is recommended that infliximab SC be initiated as maintenance therapy 4 weeks after the last administration of 3 IV infusions of infliximab 5 mg/kg given at weeks 0, 2, and 6.
 The recommended dose for infliximab SC is 120 mg once every 2 weeks.
-Infliximab has also been reviewed by the Food and Drug Administration (FDA) and received FDA market authorization on October 20, 2023, for CD (i.e., for reducing signs and symptoms and inducing and maintaining clinical remission in adult patients with moderately to severely active disease who have had an inadequate response to conventional therapy).
-It also received regulatory authorization at the European Medicines Agency on June 01, 2020, and at the Medicines and Healthcare products Regulatory Agency in July of 2022.
+Infliximab has also been reviewed by the FDA and received market authorization on October 20, 2023, for CD (i.e., for reducing signs and symptoms and inducing and maintaining clinical remission in adults with moderately to severely active CD whose disease has had an inadequate response to conventional therapy).
+It also received regulatory authorization at the European Medicines Agency on June 1, 2020, and at the Medicines and Healthcare products Regulatory Agency in July 2022.

-Infliximab (REMSIMATM SC) was approved in 2021 by Health Canada for use in patients with moderately to severely active rheumatoid arthritis (RA).
-It received a positive conditional CADTH recommendation for the treatment of adult patients with moderately to severely active RA in 2021.
+Infliximab (Remsima SC) was approved in 2021 by Health Canada for use in patients with moderately to severely active rheumatoid arthritis.
+It received a positive conditional CADTH recommendation for the treatment of adults with moderately to severely active rheumatoid arthritis in 2021.